bigbagy/NLP-document-parsing-and-clustering/README.md

 open files and parse plain text, return plain texts and file names

-Step 2, extract and print phone number

-(calling parse_phone.py)

-use regex to extract phone nuber from plain texts, print out phone number if found

-Step 3, determine document language
+Step 2, determine document language

 (calling get_language.py)

 detect language of text string (using langdetect).
 To speed-up for large files, only use first 1000 characters to decide file language

-Step 4, dealing with non-english files
+Step 3, dealing with non-english files

 Here we need to make a decision, how to handle German and French files

-Since majority of files are in Englih, minority German and French files will become outliers when we do tf-idf based clustering study (french/german files have no word match with majority of word-space).
+If majority of files are in Englih, minority German and French files will become outliers after tf-idf, (french/german files have no word match with majority of word-space).

 There are several options to resolve this: